 The Hill District Global Engagement Coalition builds on 4 years of pilot projects and collaborations with organizational partners at the Hill House Association, Center that CARES, the Ujamaa Collective, the Hill District Consensus Group, Milliones University Prep High School, and the Hill District Education Council.
 To date, we’ve hosted over 100 young people from all over the world in the Hill District through service and learning, and we’ve sent over 50 youth from the Hill District to communities in Northern Ireland, Jamaica, and Ghana.

 2019 will see the launch of the first official Hill District Global Engagement Coalition cohort.
-Through partnership with Ujamaa Collective, Reaching Back, and Center that CARES, Amizade will take 30 young people and 6 community-based mentors to Ghana, Jamaica, and Trinidad for immersive global service learning.
-These young people will then return to their communities and use what they have learned to design and implement community based projects.
+Through partnerships with Ujamaa Collective, Reaching Back, and Center that CARES, Amizade will take 30 young people and 6 community-based mentors to Ghana, Jamaica, and Trinidad for immersive global service-learning.
+These young people will then return to their communities and use what they have learned to design and implement community-based projects.

 The Pittsburgh Global Engagement Project